valve-finance/uniswap-playground/README.md

 ## Research & Development
-You can learn more about the features and concepts here: https://github.com/valve-finance/uniswap-playground/blob/main/mgtd.pdf
+You can learn more about the features and concepts here: [MGTD](mgtd.pdf)

 ## Install & run locally
 Clone this repository and `cd` into uniswap-playground directory and run compose up: